PeterShinners/comp/design/types.md

 ### Templates

-The string templates will convert values to strings using generic formatting rules.
-There is no way to invoke functions or apply shapes to the values inside the template syntax.
-Those changes should be pipelined to the structure the template is invoked on.
-For example, no `"Hello, ${name->:str:uppercase}"`
+Any string can contain a template formatting syntax that uses `${}` curly braces preceded by a dollar sign.
+These strings can be invoked like a function to substutite field and positioned values into the string.

+The string templates do not support expressions or additional formatting controls.
+They are simply to substitute the referenced values, converted into strings.

-The `${}` tokens in the string template can use several values to resovle values from the incoming structure.
+The `${}` tokens in the string template can use several syntaxes to resovle values from the incoming structure.
 These rules follow the principals of Python's string formatting lookups.

+If that value being referenced is not found, the operation reults in a failure.

 **1. Positional Interpolation**:
 ```comp